zixianggao845-source/PETDET_test/README.md

 then the parent folder is /data/HRSC2016.

-Final,save that parent folder path in HRSC_ROOT.
+Finally, save the parent folder path to HRSC_ROOT and run the following command in the terminal.

 ```bash
 export HRSC_ROOT=/data/HRSC2016